Work Conditions and Benefits

 EI Regular Benefits (Job Loss)

-You may be eligible to collect Employment Insurance benefits if you worked accumulated at minimum number of hours of work before you lost your job.
-The number of hours you must work to qualify for EI benefits depends on where you live in PEI and can range between 400-600.
-Look up the hours you must work using your postal code (more information).
-You cannot receive EI benefits from outside Canada.
+You may be eligible to collect Employment Insurance benefits if you worked a certain number of hours before you lost your job.
+The number of hours you must work to qualify for EI benefits depends on where you live - in Charlottetown or elsewhere in PEI.
+Look up the current rates and benefits on the federal government website: Unemployment Rate & Benefits.

 You are not eligible for EI if your work ended because: